wood-v1/PathologicPlayerMovementMod/README.md

 ## Overview

-The mod adds configurable sprint and movement tweaks to Pathologic Classic HD.
+The mod adds configurable sprint and movement tweaks to Pathologic Classic HD

-The mod is a DLL, injected into main game's process `Game.exe` and runs through a separate launcher [PPMMLauncher](https://github.com/wood-v1/PathologicPlayerMovementModLauncher).
+The mod is a DLL, and can be launched in several ways:
+1. Through a separate launcher [PPMMLauncher](https://github.com/wood-v1/PathologicPlayerMovementModLauncher)
+2. Through an [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) (installation instructions below)

 ## Core Features